LP Gas Car & LPG Gas Auto Conversion – How an LPG Gas Car Works – Autogas as LPG Fuel

 An Electronic Control Unit (ECU) controls the various components of the liquid injection system, including the injectors.

-LPG injection signal optimises the flow and LPG injection timing.
+Autogas LPG fuel injection signal optimises the flow and LPG injection timing.

 The ECU is calibrated to the specific vehicle and engine.